marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "ray tracer"}}

-There are also effects, such as rendering a scene one pixel at a time (for example, using a ray tracer) or postprocessing an image with JavaScript (blurring or distorting it), that can be realistically handled only by a ((pixel))-based approach.
+There are also effects, such as rendering a scene one ((pixel)) at a time (for example, using a ray tracer) or postprocessing an image with JavaScript (blurring or distorting it), that are only practical with a canvas element.

 In some cases, you may want to combine several of these techniques.
 For example, you might draw a ((graph)) with ((SVG)) or ((canvas)) but show ((text))ual information by positioning an HTML element on top of the picture.